VectorEngineering/vector-protobuf-definitions/documentation/autogen/markdown/Apis/LeadScraperServiceApi.md

 <a name="listScrapingJobs"></a>
 # **listScrapingJobs**
-> ListScrapingJobsResponse listScrapingJobs(userId, orgId, tenantId)
+> ListScrapingJobsResponse listScrapingJobs(authPlatformUserId, orgId, tenantId)

 Get all jobs